patrickrnelson/leagues-application/README.md

 1. Clone code from Github
 2. Open the project folder in an editor of your choice.
+3. Open a terminal and navigate to the project folder.
+Run an `npm install`
-3. Create a `.env` file at the root of the project and paste this line into the file:
+4. Create a `.env` file at the root of the project and paste this line into the file:
   ```
   SERVER_SESSION_SECRET=superDuperSecret
   ```
   While you're in your new `.env` file, take the time to replace `superDuperSecret` with some long random string like `25POUbVtx6RKVNWszd9ERB9Bb6` to keep your application secure.
 Here's a site that can help you: [https://passwordsgenerator.net/](https://passwordsgenerator.net/).
 If you don't do this step, create a secret with less than eight characters, or leave it as `superDuperSecret`, you will get a warning.

-4. Open your database application of choice.
+5. Open your database application of choice.
 This project is built with [Postgres](https://www.postgresql.org/download/), so you will need to make sure to have that installed.
 We recommend using Postico create a database and to run the queries.

-4. Create a database named `notn`.
+6. Create a database named `notn`.

-5. The queries in the `database.sql` file are set up to create all the necessary tables and populate the needed data to allow the application to run correctly.
+7. The queries in the `database.sql` file are set up to create all the necessary tables and populate the needed data to allow the application to run correctly.

-6. Open a terminal and navigate to the project folder.
-Run an `npm install`
-7. Run `npm run server` in your terminal
+8. Run `npm run server` in your terminal
-8. Run `npm run client` in your terminal
+9. Run `npm run client` in your terminal
-9. The project will open in a new tab in your default browser!
+10. The project will open in a new tab in your default browser!
 If not navigate in your local browser to `localhost:3000`

 ## Usage